LiKTOi1029/Coding-Challenges-Folder/2025/Febuary 3/readme.md

 1. DamagePerMag - Enables damage per magazine calculation
 2. DamagePerMinute - Enables damage per minute calculation
 3. DamagePerSecond - Enables damage per second calculation
-4. TimeSpentReloading - Enables reload time per minute calculation (NON-FUNCTINAL)
+4. TimeSpentReloading - Enables reload time per minute calculation
-5. TimeSpentShooting - Enables shooting time per minute calculation (NON-FUNCTIONAL)
+5. TimeSpentShooting - Enables shooting time per minute calculation
+6. OneZombie - Enables calculation for damage per enemy (other formulas calculate for total damage per X time)
+7. OneProjectile - Enables calculation for single projectile damage (other formulas calculate for total damage per X time)
 ### GLOBAL_SETTINGS
 1. AllAtOnce - Type all the details of your gun in one prompt separated by spaces or one by one as the script asks?
 2. FileUsage - Should it use `DefaultIn` and `DefaultOut` as the input file and output files respectively?